Hanan-AI-eng/ai-resume-parser/README.md

 1. **Text extraction:** PDF.js or Mammoth.js pulls raw text out of the uploaded file
 2. **Field extraction:** regular expressions locate email, phone, LinkedIn, and GitHub; name is inferred from the first few words of the document
 3. **Section detection:** the parser scans for capitalized section headers (e.g. "SUMMARY", "Skills", "Education"), filters out false positives (like the word "skills" appearing mid-sentence), and splits the text into sections accordingly
-4. **Skill parsing:** if a resume labels sub-categories (e.g. "Languages: Python, SQL..."), the parser detects those labels and groups skills under them, keeping items like `Python(NumPy, Pandas)` intact rather than breaking on internal commas
+4. **Skill parsing:** if a resume labels sub categories (e.g. "Languages: Python, SQL..."), the parser detects those labels and groups skills under them, keeping items like `Python(NumPy, Pandas)` intact rather than breaking on internal commas
 5. **Job matching:** rather than just checking if a job posting happens to mention the candidate's existing skills, the tool extracts the *actual requirements* from the job description first, then checks resume coverage against those requirements.
 This gives a more meaningful score than a simple keyword overlap

 ## Known limitations